aglemann/jquery-delegate/README.md

 [jQuery Delegate](https://github.com/aglemann/jquery-delegate/) - Delegation for your jQuery UI widgets ==

-jQuery UI Widgets are great, except they are implicitly bound to elements in the DOM which makes them hard to delegate (with <code>.live()</code> for example);
+jQuery UI Widgets are great, except they are implicitly bound to elements in the DOM which makes them hard to delegate - with *.live()* for example.

 One approach is to [wrap widget instances](http://enterprisejquery.com/2010/07/configuring-ui-widgets-and-interactions-with-live/) in delegates.
-Another approach is to curry the widget factory to product something that walks and talks like a widget but is actually a delegate:
+This approach curries the widget factory to produce something that walks and talks like a widget, but is actually a delegate:

 	$.delegate('namespace.example_widget', {
 		_create: function(){ ... }
 	});

-Just as with ui.widget the <code>.example_widget()</code> function is now available to the jQuery object:
+Just as with ui.widget the *.example_widget()* function is now available to the jQuery object:

 	$('.some_selector').example_widget();

-And the widget object has access to the selector used for initialization – as <code>this._selector)</code> – allowing you to do:
+And the widget object has access to the selector used for initialization – as *this._selector* – allowing you to do:

 	$.delegate('namespace.example_widget', {
 		_create: function(){